sh-eer/SongPlayList/README.md

 # SongPlaylist
-In the process of learning LinkedLists in Java, I created a songs play list.
+In the process of learning LinkedLists in Java, I created a songs playlist.

 The specification of the tutorial were as following